justtakingsomenotes/mynotes/linuxbible.md

 already the command you saw behind "1" in the text editor.

 Exit `vi` or `vim` by typing `:q!` or type `:wq!` to save file and exit.
-AFTER CLOSING THE TEXT EDITOR THE COMMANDS YOU SAW ARE EXECCUTED!!!
+AFTER CLOSING THE TEXT EDITOR THE COMMANDS YOU SAW ARE EXECUTED!!!

 THESE COMMANDS ARE RUN AFTER CLOSING TEXT EDITOR!!!
 `fc [number from history command] [other number from history command]` puts